-Full-time students receive 36 hours per week of instruction, receiving one critique in the morning and one critique in the afternoon from full-time faculty and assistant instructors.
-Instructors at the FAA are all graduates of its program.
+Full-time students receive 36 hours per week of instruction, receiving one critique in the morning and one critique in the afternoon from principal faculty and assistant instructors.
+Instructors at the FAA are trained in the philosophy, methodology and language of instruction of The Florence Academy of Art.

 For more about Founder and Director, Daniel Graves, click here.